-If you are using high availability, specify up to 32 Provisioning Servers for the same host name on your DNS server.
+If you are using high availability, specify up to four Provisioning Servers for the same host name on your DNS server.

 - Use the static IP address of the Provisioning Server from which to boot.
-If you select this option, click Add to enter the following Provisioning Server information: - IP Address - Port (default is 6910)
+If you select this option, click Add to enter the following Provisioning Server information:

+- IP Address

+- Port (default is 6910)

-In high availability implementations, enter up to 32 Citrix Provisioning servers.
+In high availability implementations, enter up to four Citrix Provisioning servers.
 If you are not using high availability, enter only one.
 Use the Move Up and Move Down buttons to sort the Provisioning Servers boot order.
-The target device selects a random entry from the list to log in to at boot time.
-If this fails, the target device selects the next entry and then follows the list in order from that entry.
+The first provisioning server listed is the server that the target device attempts to boot from.